JRed1989/chatbot_ner/docs/docker.md

 # Setup of Chatbot NER via.
 Docker

+> CAUTION: Dockerfile invokes `install.sh`  which in turn calls
+> `python initial_setup.py` which **DELETES and RECREATES Datastore from chatbot_ner/data/entity_data**
+> If you intend to use some remote elasticsearch instance or index data manually and don't want your data to be deleted while building the image please modify `initial_setup.py`

 Following are the steps to create the Docker image and run NER via Docker.

 1. Install Docker